Over the past 4 years AVA has discovered that well

 Besides the obvious benefits of gaining skills, experience and self-confidence, the AVA Work 4 Progress programme enables young people to identify future opportunities and advance their careers.

-LiteraSEA is an innovative collaboration between Action Volunteers Africa, Edupeg and Shine.
+Khanyisa is an innovative collaboration between Action Volunteers Africa and Shine.

 This unique partnership is a win-win for all stakeholders.